-An average of 300 people are injured and 80 people are killed each year by lightning in the United States alone.
-To protect the campus community, the University has installed a Thor Guard Lightning Prediction System that will sound a warning when atmospheric conditions are favorable for lightning.
-Horns will sound for approximately 15 seconds and the system lights will continue to flash until the danger is past.
-When the danger has passed, the horns will sound 3 blasts for 5 seconds each and the lights will turn off.
+An average of 300 people are injured and 80 people are killed each year by lightning in the United States.
+To protect the campus community, the university has installed a Thor Guard Lightning Prediction System that will sound a warning when atmospheric conditions are favorable for lightning.
+Horns will sound for approximately 15 seconds, and the system lights will continue to flash until the danger is past.
+When the danger has passed, the horns will sound three blasts for five seconds each, and the lights will turn off.

 When the warning is sounded:

-- Open areas; places near water, trees, metal fences, overhead wires or power lines; or elevated ground or open vehicles
+- Open areas, places near water, trees, metal fences, overhead wires or power lines, as well as elevated ground or open vehicles.

 - The best source of information during a thunderstorm is your local news, radio stations, and any NOAA Weather Radio.

 - The 30/30 lightning safety rule: go indoors if, after seeing lightning, you cannot count to 30 before hearing thunder.
 Stay indoors for 30 minutes after hearing the last clap of thunder.